thryec/chainlink-vrf-nft/design-doc.md

 ### 2. Revealing Approaches

-As specified in the FAQ, the system supports two revealing approaches that must be selected by the operator before the reveal process begins:
+The system supports two revealing approaches:

 **In-Collection Revealing**:
-- The SP NFT and the revealed SP NFT reside in the same ERC-721 smart contract
+- The SP NFT and the revealed SP NFT reside in the same contract
-- When revealed, the SP NFT's metadata is switched to another set, transforming it into the revealed NFT
+- When revealed, the metadata for the token is updated based on randomness
-- Simpler approach with lower gas costs
-- All token history remains in one contract
+- Tokens remain in the original collection but with new metadata
+- After revealing, tokens can be staked directly

 **Separate Collection Revealing**:
-- The SP NFT and revealed SP NFT are stored in separate ERC-721 smart contracts
+- The SP NFT and revealed SP NFT are in separate contracts
-- When revealing, the system burns the SP NFT, mints a new NFT in the revealed SP NFT smart contract, and transfers it to the end user
+- When revealing, the original NFT is burned and a new one is minted in the revealed collection
-- Provides a clear separation between unrevealed and revealed NFTs
+- Tokens are transferred to a dedicated collection for revealed NFTs
-- Allows for different functionality in the revealed collection
+- Tokens in the revealed collection can be staked without additional checks

 Both approaches are designed with reusability in mind, allowing for potential application in other NFT projects.

 ### 3. Chainlink VRF Integration

-As explained in the FAQ, Chainlink VRF is used during the revealing phase, not during minting.
-Its main role is to ensure that when an end user chooses to reveal the metadata for their token, the metadata they receive is randomized and unique:
+Chainlink VRF is used during the revealing phase to provide verifiable randomness for determining NFT traits:

+- **User-Initiated Reveals**: End users can request reveals for their own tokens
+- **Operator Batch Reveals**: Operators can request reveals for multiple tokens
-- **Security**: Prevents manipulation of NFT rarities
+- **Secure Randomness**: Prevents manipulation of NFT rarities
 - **Verifiability**: Users can verify the randomness was generated fairly
-- **Randomization**: Employed to randomly map metadata to a given token ID when the owner initiates the revealing process
-- **User-Initiated**: End users can initiate the reveal process for their tokens

-The system uses the Chainlink VRF v2 implementation for better scalability and cost-efficiency.
+The VRF callback `fulfillRandomWords()` is used to:
+1. Store randomness for each revealed token
+2. Either update metadata (in-collection) or burn and mint tokens (separate collection)

 ### 4. Staking Mechanism

-The staking mechanism allows users to earn rewards by locking their revealed NFTs:
+The staking mechanism uses a unified approach to handle both types of revealed NFTs:

-- **Time-Based Rewards**: Rewards are calculated based on time staked
-- **Dynamic Claiming**: Users can claim rewards any time without unstaking
-- **5% APY**: Rewards are calculated at a fixed 5% annual rate
-- **Gas Optimization**: Uses efficient data structures to minimize gas costs
+- **Type-Based Staking**: Uses an enum to identify which collection a token belongs to
+- **Reveal Verification**: Checks that tokens from the original collection are revealed before staking
+- **Consistent Rewards**: Same APY (5%) for both token types
+- **Flexible Architecture**: Easy to add new token types or modify staking parameters

-## Gas Optimization Strategies
+### 5. Gas Optimization

-1. **Batch Processing**: Random number requests and reveals are processed in batches
+Several gas optimization techniques are employed:

+- **Unified Staking Logic**: Single stake/unstake functions with type parameter
-2. **Efficient Storage**: Using structured data types to minimize storage costs
+- **Efficient Storage**: Using structured data types to minimize storage costs
-3. **Minimal Redundancy**: Avoiding duplicate storage of data
+- **Minimal Redundancy**: Avoiding duplicate storage of data
-4. **Optimized Loops**: Using efficient algorithms for array operations
+- **Optimized Collections**: Using arrays and mappings for efficient token tracking

 ## Security Considerations

 1. **Access Control**: Only authorized addresses can perform sensitive operations
 2. **Reentrancy Protection**: Using ReentrancyGuard for functions that transfer assets
 3. **Input Validation**: Checking inputs for validity before processing
-4. **Safe Math**: Using SafeMath for arithmetic operations to prevent overflows
-5. **Secure Randomness**: Using Chainlink VRF for unpredictable and verifiable randomness
+4. **Secure Randomness**: Using Chainlink VRF for unpredictable and verifiable randomness

-## Extensibility

-The system is designed to be extensible in several ways:

-1. **New Revealing Approaches**: The architecture allows adding new revealing approaches
-2. **Metadata Updates**: The metadata can be updated by the contract owner
-3. **Staking Parameters**: The staking parameters can be adjusted
-4. **Integration with Other Contracts**: The contracts can be integrated with other systems
+5. **Reveal Verification**: Ensuring only revealed tokens can be staked
+6. **Permission Checks**: Verifying ownership and permissions for all operations

 ## Future Considerations